 I have two types of homework.
 General practice and challenge problems.
 What's the difference?
-You'll have answers and solutions to the general practice in the back of the book, and the challenge problems won't have solutions - at least, not until return them.
+You'll have answers and solutions to the general practice in the back of the book, and the challenge problems won't have solutions - at least, not for a while.